alandipert/golf/README.markdown

 is important, but for now we can relax and move along.
 Also, later on we'll see a number of default controller behaviors that are included in the Golf runtime to make your job a lot easier.

-> __Note:__ Despite the heavy use of javascript when constructing the
-> views, they are still fully accessible to webcrawlers and browsers
-> without javascript support.
-Just try the demo and see.

 ###Example Controller